mrbald/ufw/README.md

 * *default_loader* - a special "seed" loader used by application to load entities by name (including other loaders)
 * whether or not an _entity_ is loaded with _loader_ is specified in the config (flexibility!)
 * _entities_ can be added to application programmatically without _loaders_ (e.g. *default_loader*)

+Pre-packaged and pre-instantiated loaders

+* LIBRARY - loader for shared libary
+* PLUGIN - loader for entities from loaded shared libraries

 ### Concurrency